“When obstacles arise, you change your direction to reach your goal,

 Each challenge will continue to have a negative impact on anti-trafficking efforts unless we commit to set aside differences and stand united to be a light for those trapped in darkness.
 To do that, we believe there are several major issues that need to be addressed.
 There are many more challenges facing the movement but we believe this is a start.

 Statistics have been used to analyze big data throughout many centuries.
 Individuals and companies alike rely upon statistics to understand large and complex sets of data and help us assess the significance of the data and the conclusions that are drawn from them.
 LEARN MORE

-Human trafficking has tied for the 2nd largest money making criminal activity in the world.
-Potentially billions of dollars are made on the exploitation of innocent men, women, boys and girls worldwide in this modern day form of slavery.
+Human trafficking is one of the top three money making criminal activities in the world.
+Potentially billions of dollars are made on the exploitation of innocent men, women, boys, and girls.
 At the center of this business model is greed, power, control and it is fueled by financial gain at any cost.
 LEARN MORE